 Come to our public meetings

-We meet for one hour every two months in the Clissold House in the park.
+We meet for an hour every two months in Clissold House.
 The meetings are short and informal.
-We always have a lot to discuss but we try to make sure that everyone who wants gets a chance to speak.
+We always have a lot to discuss but we try to make sure that everyone who wants to gets a chance to speak.
 We also hold occasional extra meetings to look at issues of special interest or concern.

 Keep in touch in other ways

 Join our mailing list to receive our bi-monthly newsletter and notifications of our meeting dates.